telerik/winforms-docs/scheduler/localization/translating-strings.md

 ---
-title: Translating Strings
+title: Localizing RadScheduler
-page_title: Translating Strings | UI for WinForms Documentation
+page_title: Localizing RadScheduler | RadScheduler
 description: To localize RadScheduler to display control text and messages in a specific language create a descendant of the RadSchedulerLocalizationProvider class.
 slug: winforms/scheduler/localization/translating-strings
 tags: translating,strings